 Sweeney who looks like a spotted giraffe is sitting in a pub.
 His neck resembles that of an ape.
 When he laughs, the black and white strips on his jaws are quite visible.
 He is sitting in his relaxed mood, with knees apart and arms hanging down.
-He is fond of wine and woman.
+He is fond of wine and women.
 His animal spirits are revived in the environment around him.
 He looks like a sexy ape.
-You can read the poem in full here.

 The circles of the stormy moon

 The circle of the wind-swept moon moves westwards towards the River Plate in South America.
 It is an indication of impending danger.
 It indicates that the God of death and constellation of Raven move in the sky, spelling doom for someone.
 Sweeney becomes fully conscious of the danger to his life and is vigilant and watchful.
 He keeps a watch at the Horned Gate.

 The stars Orion and Dog are covered with clouds.
 It gives an indication of the coming misfortune.
 The fertilizing waters of the floods are far away.
 The planets are clustered in an unusual position.
 Reference to Horn Gate relates to the murder of Agamemnon, an old priest.
 Thus, the poet builds up an atmosphere of doom and disaster.
 It is an indication of some impending misfortune and danger.
 There is no prostitute in the Spanish cape.
 She has been hired and deputed to keep Sweeney busy in sexual attractions.
 She approaches Sweeney and tries to sit on his knees.
 Sweeney becomes suspicious of her evil designs and pushes her away.